UK opposition accuses Boris Johnson of US-style plan to deregulate | DW | 05.11.2019

 UK Labour Party leader Jeremy Corbyn on Tuesday accused Prime Minister Boris Johnson of wanting to "hijack Brexit" and use it as an opportunity to deregulate UK markets.

-As the lead up to the UK election got underway, Corbyn said his rival wanted to "unleash Thatcherism on steroids" once the country was no longer bound by EU trading treaties.
+As the lead up to the UK election got underway, Corbyn said his rival wanted to "unleash Thatcherism on steroids" once the country was no longer bound by EU trading treaties and regulations.

 The UK parliament held its last session on Tuesday after UK lawmakers voted to hold an election on December 12 — an unusual time for elections to take place in the UK— in a bid to break the stalemate over Brexit.